 Isopods are a fascinating category of arthropods that have carved a niche for themselves in exotic pet ownership.
 Often known as roly-polies or pill-bugs, these tiny creatures thrive in specific habitats and offer a multitude of benefits.
 One of the most effective environments for isopods is a terrarium with live plants—an ecosystem that mirrors their natural habitat.
-In this article, we're taking a closer look at how to keep isopods with live plants, providing you with an enriching, sustainable, and low-maintenance mini-ecosystem.
+Isopods are a type of crustacean, which means they share biological characteristics and care requirements with other crustaceans.
+In this article, we’re taking a closer look at how to keep isopods with live plants, providing you with an enriching, sustainable, and low-maintenance mini-ecosystem.

 Importance of Live Plants in Isopod